 As a national, professional association, NASFAA is led by the financial aid administrators who make up the core of its membership.
 NASFAA institutional members may be elected to the Board of Directors, which is the governing body of the Association.
 The Board is vested with all powers to manage the Association's business, property, and assets, and is responsible for hiring and reviewing the president.
 The president is responsible for NASFAA's day-to-day operations and the oversight and direction of the association's employees.

 Justin Draeger is President and CEO of the National Association of Student Financial Aid Administrators.
 He serves as the primary voice of NASFAA and as the liaison between the association members, the U.S. Congress, federal agencies and the media.
 Most of Justin’s career has been devoted to assisting disadvantaged populations achieve their educational goals and better their communities.
 Since 2002, Justin has been engaged in either administering, interpreting, communicating, or developing student financial aid policy.
 His prior experiences include working as a financial aid director, regulatory and policy analyst, and spokesperson.
 He has held senior positions overseeing government relations, communications, and policy work.
 Justin is frequently quoted in the press and has appeared on The Today Show on NBC, National Public Radio, APM’s Marketplace, Fox Business News, CNBC, and C-SPAN, and is often quoted in national news outlets.
-Justin currently serves on the boards of directors of the American Council on Education (ACE), Baker College, the Association Mutual Health Insurance Company, and other organizations that promote health and education.
+Justin currently serves on the boards of directors of Baker College, the Association Mutual Health Insurance Company, the Northwood Education Foundation, and other organizations that promote health and education.
 He earned his undergraduate from Brigham Young University and his MBA from Baker College.
-Justin lives in Fairfax, VA with his wife and three children, where he spends his free time shuttling children to various events, playing racquetball, running or swimming.
+Justin lives in Fairfax, VA with his wife and three children, where he spends his free time shuttling children to various events, bicycling, motorcycling, playing racquetball, and running.